prakhars144/react-video-timelines-slider/README.md

+## Important Note
+The project is not maintained anymore.
+Please feel free to fork and make it work for your use-case.

 ### react-video-timelines-slider
 This project is forked from **react-timeline-range-slider** by [lizashkod](https://github.com/lizashkod) and it adds more functionality and security updates.
 The additional functionality includes support for tooltips, tooltip format, enabling-disabling tooltip and hiding timeline error if gap is selected.